PenguPilot/PenguPilot/cmc/README.md

 mag_compensated = f(mag_raw, current)

-In order to determine function f, the MAV needs to be mounted stationary, while its moters are activated and driven between minimum and maximum thrust.
+In order to determine function f, the MAV needs to be mounted stationary, while its motors are activated and driven from minimum to maximum thrust.
 During this sequence, current and magnetometer readings are collected and stored.
 Using numpy least-squares fitting, offset and scale coefficients are computed.